+Released September 2007

+one of the only creatively free events in

+The international

+Arsenals has been

+Riga scene for the

+a fixture on the

+last 20 years.
+It

+film festival

+tel.: + 371 2644 0907, art.is@apollo.lv

+In Bed with

+Latvia, 2007

+Foundation

-RELEASED KLUCIS.
-The Deconstruction of an Artist Documentary, 56'/90', Digital Betacam, 16:9, colour, stereo, Latvia/ France/ Greece Created with the support of the National Film Centre of Latvia, State Culture Capital Foundation, Riga City Council, MEDIA Broadcasting, LTV, LRT, ETV, YLE, RAI Director Pēteris Krilovs / Producers Uldis Cekulis, Jean-Francois Le Corre / Production Company Vides Filmu Studija (Latvia) / Co-production with Vivement Lundi (France) and ERT (Greece) / Contacts Vides Filmu Studija, Lapu 17, Rīga LV 1002 / tel.: + 371 6750 3588, vfs@vfs.lv, www.vfs.lv
+KLUCIS.
+The Deconstruction of an Artist

+Documentary, 56'/90', Digital Betacam, 16:9, colour, stereo, Latvia/ France/ Greece Created with the support of the National Film Centre of Latvia, State Culture Capital Foundation, Riga City Council, MEDIA Broadcasting, LTV, LRT, ETV, YLE, RAI

+RELEASED

+Director Pēteris Krilovs / Producers Uldis Cekulis, Jean-Francois Le Corre /

+Production Company Vides Filmu Studija (Latvia) / Co-production with Vivement Lundi (France) and ERT (Greece) / Contacts Vides Filmu Studija, Lapu 17, Riga LV 1002 / tel.: + 371 6750 3588, vfs@vfs.lv, www.vfs.lv

-Latvian artist Gustavs Klucis embraced the technological revolution of the early 20th century and applied it to his art, becoming a classic of Russian constructivism.
+and applied it to his art, becoming a classic of Russian constructivism.
 He created photomontage and Lenin's public image, and became the most important artist of the Soviets.
 Killed by Stalin's regime, his artistic career poses many unanswered questions.
-This documentary reveals many secrets and intimate moments of his dramatic personality - the unequal duel between the Artist and the Power.
-Released May 2008 roles and stardom - but about the darker side, the way the stereotype of the enemy was created by the Soviet era industry.
-Released June 2008
+This documentary reveals many secrets and intimate moments of his dramatic personality - the unequal duel between the during the 1940's returned, though many of them had been waiting for the occupation to end.
+This is about the first generation of Latvian émigrés - those who came back, those who chose to stay in the West.

-TO BE RELEASED 1x1 Documentary, 52', Betacam SP, 4:3, colour, stereo, Latvia Created with the support of the National Film Centre of Latvia State Culture Capital Foundation, Latvian TV Directors Daina Rašenbauma, Gints Grūbe / Producer Inese Boka-Grūbe / Production Company Labvakar / Contacts Labvakar, Šmerļa 3, Rīga LV 1006 / tel.: + 371 6752 1414, birojs@e-labvakar.lv, www.labvakar.lv
+MEDIA TO BE RELEASED 1x1 Documentary, 52', Betacam SP, 4:3, colour, stereo, Latvia Created with the support of the National Film Centre of Latvia State Culture Capital Foundation, Latvian TV Directors Daina Rašenbauma, Gints Grūbe / Producer Inese Boka-Grūbe / Production Company Labvakar / Contacts Labvakar, Šmerļa 3, Rīga LV 1006 / tel.: + 371 6752 1414, birojs@e-labvakar.lv,